Vivekumar3110/TCP-LP-in-WiFi-environment/scratch/tcp_lp/design_readme.md

 </ul>

-The required arguments for each programe can be accesible via `--help` flag as proper argument message will be display for better understanding.

-Example :

-    ./waf --run "<tcplp-evaluation-filename> --simulationTime=300s --rateAdaptationAlgo=aarf errorRateModel=yansErrorRate"

-For Running with default arguments just type following:

-    ./waf --run  <tcplp-evaluation-filename>

 Finally, calculating Throughput and generating corresponding plots for evaluation purposes for the different command line arguments example for different rate adaptation algorithms.